 - The Cafeteria Test: If the test can mostly be taken in a cafeteria then there are not enough hands-on questions on the test.
 Visual: Student sitting at a table in a room looking at a soils pit dug into the floor. - Test writers should always visit the site prior to developing the test. - Have students do the tasks that resource managers would do in the field.
-See page 6-10 from the EnvirothonPlanningGuide.
-Tests questions can also be based around a simulation that puts the students in the role of a resource manager. - Have questions that use various kinds of equipment.
-See p 6-12 from the EnvirothonPlanningGuide. - To focus on upper level learning skills, students can be provided background information to apply in hands-on analysis.
+See page 6-10 from the Envirothon Planning Guide.
+Tests questions can also be based around a simulation that puts the students in the role of a resource manager. - Have questions that use various kinds of equipment. - To focus on upper level learning skills, students can be provided background information to apply in hands-on analysis.
 This will help reduce the amount of rote memorization needed.
 Providing keys for identification can be used in this manner.
 In addition new skills can be taught and then applied by providing background material.
-See p.
-6-11 # 12 from the EnvirothonPlanningGuide.

 MAKE SURE YOU HAVE AMPLE EQUIPMENT FOR EACH TEAM AND THAT STUDENTS HAVE EQUAL ACCESS TO RESOURCES, EQUIPMENT OR HANDS-ON STATIONS.
 THE EASIEST APPROACH IS TO HAVE ONE OF EVERYTHING PER TEAM, OR TO HAVE THE TEAMS ROTATE BETWEEN STATIONS WITH AN EQUAL AMOUNT OF TIME.
-THIS IS THE MOST COMMON CAUSE FOR GREIVANCES AT The North American ENVIROTHON!!!!!